Ethiopia orders emergency as Tigray forces threaten capital | Law-Order

 - Kenya

-Ethiopia's government has declared a national state of emergency as rival Tigray forces threaten to move on the capital as the country's yearlong war escalates quickly.
+Ethiopia's government declared a national state of emergency Tuesday as rival Tigray forces threaten to move on the capital and the country's yearlong war escalates quickly.
+The United States said security has “deteriorated significantly,” and it strongly warned its citizens to consider leaving.

-The declaration by the Council of Ministers on Tuesday was the clearest sign of alarm yet from the government of Ethiopian Prime Minister Abiy Ahmed, who a year ago this week allowed soldiers from a neighbouring country to invade the Tigray region and pursue the Tigray forces alongside Ethiopian troops.
+The emergency declaration by Ethiopia's Council of Ministers was the clearest sign of alarm yet from the government of Prime Minister Abiy Ahmed, who a year ago this week allowed soldiers from a neighboring country to invade the Tigray region and pursue the Tigray forces alongside Ethiopian troops.
 Thousands of people have been killed since then.

+The Tigray forces and their allies pose a “grave and imminent danger'' to the country's existence, the council's declaration said.

-The state of emergency takes affect immediately and will last for six months.
-The government can impose a curfew, disrupt transport services and travel and detain indefinitely anyone suspected of having links with a terrorist group.
+The state of emergency takes effect immediately and will last for six months.
+The government can impose a curfew, order citizens into military training, disrupt transport services and travel, suspend licenses of media outlets and detain indefinitely anyone suspected of having links with a terrorist group.
 Local administrations in some areas could be disbanded and a military leadership could be installed.
+Unauthorised public gatherings and any expression of opposition to the state of emergency are banned.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)